DukeRobotics/robosub-ros/foxglove/extensions/subscribe-topic-panel/README.md

 # Subscribe Topic Panel
-Example panel that lets you subscribe to topics and see the raw message feed
+This is an example panel to subscribe to topics and see the raw message feed.
+Base a new extension off of this panel if it requires subscribing to topics.

+## Usage
+Choose the desired topic from the dropdown menu.
+The topic message will be displayed below.